15. The Floating-Point Coprocessor

 COGET R8,COSTAT ; COSTAT into R8 BITTST R8,FPENBIT BBR NOFPSV ; if floating-point coprocessor enabled EXTB R9,R8,R0 ; move just the enable bits ADDI R9,R9,FPSEL+FPLONG COSET R9,COSTAT ; select floting-point long mode COGET R9,FPLOW ; FPLOW into R9 COGET R11,FPA0 COGET R10,FPLOW ; FPA0 into R10 (low) and R11 (high) COGET R13,FPA1 COGET R12,FPLOW ; FPA1 into R12 (low) and R13 (high) NOFPSV: ; endif

-The registers cannot be restored in the same order they were saved because of side effects of COSET and because the value needed in COSTAT during saving is not the same as the saved value of COSTAT.
+The registers cannot be restored in the order they were saved because of COSET side effects and because the value in COSTAT during saving is not the same as the saved value of COSTAT.

 F 3.1415 ; like W, but with a floating value F 3E2 ; equivalent to 300.0 F +1.0e-2 ; equivalent to 0.01 LIF -123.45E+7 ; like LIW, but with a floating value

-Decimal floating point values have an optional sign on both the mantissa and the optional exponent, which comes after the letter E or e.
+Decimal floating-point values have an optional sign on both mantissa and optional exponent, which comes after the letter E or e.
 The fractional part of the mantissa is also optional.